chobolife/study_english/bread_barbershop/Season_1/08_Butter_Fingers.md

 - Hmm... got it.
 Wilk, go get me some fishnet stockings.
 - Okay.
 - Oh.
 This stuff worked.
 I don't feel slippery anymore.
-- See how easy that was told you.
+- See how easy that was?
+Told you.
 - But uh.
 But...
 The love scene...
 What am I supposed to do in one of those?
 - There.
 No slip.
 - But sir.
 We shouldn't have to cover up his face you know.
 He looks like a chip burglar.